 - Burns: Burns leave permanent unaesthetic marks and require long periods of medical treatments and corrective surgeries, but the most excruciating effect is the acute emotional and psychological impact that irreversibly changes the victim's life.

 - Amputations: Car accidents can directly cause a body part to be severed due to the impact, or they can fully damage a bone that the doctors subsequently decide to amputate.
 The greatest expenses in this type of injury are the prosthetic limbs that need to be constantly replaced or adjusted.
 It is undeniable that no amount of money can counterbalance the loss of a limb, but it can minimize financial worries related to medical bills, complications, loss of wages, recovery, lifestyle changes, and therapy.

 - Internal injuries: The severity of this kind of injury rests in the threat to internal organs, potentially leading to internal bleeding surgeries or even the need for a transplant and affecting the victim indefinitely.

-- Broken Bones and Knee Injuries: The most common type of serious injury, broken bones may appear in the arms, legs, pelvis, hips, shoulders, and other injured parts include ligaments and kneecaps, all of which can leave victims with permanent marks or disabilities.
+- Broken Bones and Knee Injuries: The most common type of serious injury, broken bones, may appear in the arms, legs, pelvis, hips, shoulders, and other injured parts, including ligaments and kneecaps, all of which can leave victims with permanent marks or disabilities.
 Long recovery periods also generate high medical bills and might develop complications and even amputations.
 Insurance companies tend to treat the effects of a fracture with minimized importance to avoid fair compensation for the victim.

 Guidelines for Maximizing Compensations in Serious Injuries Caused by Car Accidents